FerreiraNuno/FerreiraNuno/README.md

-## How to reach me: nuno.morais.ferreira@mni.thm.de
+## How to reach me
+nuno.morais.ferreira@mni.thm.de

 <!---
 FerreiraNuno/FerreiraNuno is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.